Hughat History, Family Crest & Coats of Arms

 Some of the Hughat family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hughat family to the New World and Oceana
+Migration of the Hughat family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Hughat family to immigrate North America: Ephraim Hewett settled in New England in 1639; Francis Hewett settled in Virginia in 1652; William Hewett arrived in Barbados in 1668; Richard Hewitt settled in Virginia in 1637.